ccallawa/alyvix_doc/test_case_building/designer_options.rst

    Fig. 2:  Options for the *root* element.

-The **Call** option shown in Figure 2 allows you to select an application either to start or terminate when the testcase begins.
+The **Call** option shown in Figure 2 allows you to select an application either to start or terminate when the test case begins.

-* The **Run** option lets you start a new application before beginning the testcase.
+* The **Run** option lets you start a new application before beginning the test case.
 For instance, you could start a browser session with the URL as an argument.
 The two parameters it takes are:

    * **Path:**  Either write the full path for an executable file in your environment, or use